BasPaap/Bas.CasinoMortale.VentilationDucts/README.md

 Press E to open the map editor.
 Types of tiles can be selected on the toolbar at the top.
 Click on any cell in the grid to place the currently selected tile or to clear the cell if the clear tool is selected.
 Use the mouse wheel to rotate the tile in 90 degree increments before placing it.

 When selecting a sound tile, select the audio files that should be played from the dialog.
 These will be played sequentially: if you return to the audio tile after having heard the first sound, the second sound will play, etc. New sounds can be added by copying MP3's to the StreamingAssets folder.
+The order of the audio clips cannot be changed in the editor, but they can be reordered by editing the map file, which is generated on first startup in %localappdata%\..\LocalLow\Casino Mortale\Ventilation Ducts\map.xml.

 Press E again to close the editor.